 Charlie Ovid, despite surviving a brutal childhood in Mississippi, doesn’t have a scar on him.
 His body heals itself, whether he wants it to or not.
 Marlowe, a foundling from a railway freight car, shines with a strange bluish light.
 He can melt or mend flesh.
 When Alice Quicke, a jaded detective with her own troubled past, is recruited to escort them to safety, all three begin a journey into the nature of difference and belonging, and the shadowy edges of the monstrous.What follows is a story of wonder and betrayal, from the gaslit streets of London, and the wooden theaters of Meiji-era Tokyo, to an eerie estate outside Edinburgh where other children with gifts–like Komako, a witch-child and twister of dust, and Ribs, a girl who cloaks herself in invisibility–are forced to combat the forces that threaten their safety.
 There, the world of the dead and the world of the living threaten to collide.
 With this new found family, Komako, Marlowe, Charlie, Ribs, and the rest of the Talents discover the truth about their abilities.
 And as secrets within the Institute unfurl, a new question arises: What truly defines a monster?

 Riveting in its scope, exquisitely written, Ordinary Monsters presents a catastrophic vision of the Victorian world–and of the gifted, broken children who must save it.

-Read the rest of this feature at NPR.
+Read the rest of this review at Locusmag.com.